Lama-West/Ontology-based-decoding_EKAW2024/README.md

 If the concept is not mentioned in the note, respond with 'N/A'.
 """
 ```
-For example, if the concept is Tachycardia, the prompt would like like (note that we cannot put a real clinical note from MIMIC-III as it requires access to the database) :
+For example, if the concept is Tachycardia, the prompt would look like (note that we cannot put a real clinical note from MIMIC-III as it requires access to the database) :
 ```
 """Here is a clinical note about a patient :
 -------------------